Drunk Driving Accidents

 - A business served the driver alcohol despite them being underaged, or served the driver alcohol despite the driver being a known alcoholic

 - The owner of the vehicle if they negligently entrusted the vehicle to the drunk driving defendant

-Contact Searcy Denney for a Free Initial Consultation with Florida Car Accident Lawyers Experienced with Handling Drinking and Driving Accident Claims
+Contact Searcy Denney for a Free Initial Consultation with a Top Florida Drunk Driving Accident Lawyer

 Here at Searcy Denney, our team of Florida car accident lawyers has helped thousands of plaintiffs secure favorable results in a variety of disputes, including car accident litigation that centers around a drunk driving defendant.